-So, how exactly do you figure out which keywords your audience and competition are using on Instagram?
+So, how exactly do you figure out which keywords your audience and competition are using on social media?
 Simple.
 You spy on them.

-Save Commonly Used Hashtags So You Can Copy/Paste Into Your Posts
+Save Commonly Used Real Estate Hashtags To Copy & Paste Into Your Posts

 Even better, build up groups of hashtags that you can use over and over again on similar posts.
 Why reinvent the wheel every time you post about an open house or a new listing?